Your customer list is a flat table. You need segments.

 You're launching a VIP loyalty program for customers who've spent over $1,000 lifetime.
 You need to email them an invite, tag them in your database, and push them to your CRM.

-Macro step 1: filter user -role=customer -spend_min=1000.
+Macro step 1: tp filter user -role=customer -spent-above=1000.
 Result: 87 users.
 Step 2 with for_each: for each user, send a template email with their name, total spend, and a unique discount code.
 Step 3 with for_each: update user meta with vip_tier=gold.
 Step 4 with for_each: call the HubSpot API to tag them as "VIP-Gold".

 One macro run.
 Three actions per user.
 Eighty-seven VIPs enrolled in four minutes.